AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 *  `String access_token` - Authorization token retrieved from build.particle.io

 _Returns_
-*  A Photon object that knows how to access the following functions and methods
+*  A Photon object that knows how to access the following functions and methods.

 ## Functions
 ###analogRead